Pouch, Cylindrical or Prismatic: Which Battery Format Will Rule the Market?

 Additionally, Addionics’ technology is currently embedded in pouch cell batteries in three different chemistries: LFP (lithium iron phosphate), silicon and solid-state, and is also compatible with other formats.

-Find out more about our technology and how it can bring batteries to the next level.
-Learn more in our white paper on How New Battery Design is Transforming the Battery Industry or contact us for collaboration opportunities.
+Find out more about our technology and how it can bring batteries to the next level or contact us for collaboration opportunities.